Care

 Clean Your Cookware Frequently

-It should go without saying, but you should clean your Stainless Steel Cookware after each use.
+It should go without saying, but you should be cleaning your Stainless Clad Cookware after cooking with it.
 You can go the soap-and-water route or turn to a more thorough cleaner for bigger messes, like Bar Keeper's Friend or our own Stainless Steel Cleaner.
-Like all of our Cookware, we suggest hand-cleaning our Stainless Steel Cookware and not putting it in the dishwasher.
+Like all of our cookware, we suggest hand-cleaning our stainless cookware and not putting it in the dishwasher.

 Dry Your Cookware Immediately